Same-sign dimuon probe of charged lepton flavor violation at electron-photon colliders: Fiducial volumes and decay treatment

 For BESIII, we take $R_{\rm res} = 0.13~\mathrm{mm}$~\cite{BESIII:2009fln}.
 For STCF, we assume conservatively $R_{\rm res} = 0.1~\mathrm{mm}$, consistent with the projected detector performance~\cite{Achasov:2023gey}.
 Decays within this region are effectively indistinguishable from prompt leptons at the analysis level.
 The scale $R_{\rm res}$ should be interpreted as an effective separation scale rather than a strict detector threshold.

-For the ILC, we do not explicitly impose a prompt-decay requirement, as the ALP typically decays promptly in the accessible parameter space.
+For ILC and CEPC, we do not explicitly impose a prompt-decay requirement, as the ALP typically decays promptly in the accessible parameter space.
 A realistic separation between prompt and displaced decays would require detailed detector modeling, which is beyond the scope of the present analysis.

 Complementarily, we consider a non-prompt (displaced) decay strategy by requiring the decay to occur outside the prompt region and within a fiducial tracking volume.
 The corresponding probability is

 where $\epsilon_{\text{vtx}}(r)=1-r/R_{\rm max}$ provides a simple linear parameterization of the vertex-reconstruction efficiency as a function of the decay radius~\cite{Dib:2019tuj,Cheung:2021mol}.
 Here,